 This LARPF will be officially disclosed on the website of the Iller Bank in both English and Turkish languages and distributed as hard copies to all interested parties.
-In addition, it will be available in all relevant Metropolitan Municipalities or municipal water and wastewater utilities and posted in their web site.
+In addition, it will be available in all relevant Municipalities or municipal water and wastewater utilities and posted in their web site.
 It will also be made available through the WB's external website.
-In coordination with the consultation meetings being held for the Environmental and Social Management Framework (ESMF), consultations can be held after disclosure of LARPF to solicit input and opinions of stakeholders.
-The draft ESMF of SCP-II has been disclosed on November 06, 2017 on ILBANK's website.
+The ESMF has been disclosed on 29.03.2019 on Iller Bank's website.
+ILBANK has already conducted a public consultation meeting on March 27, 2019 in order to introduce the SCP II AF Project and its relevant safeguards documents including the ESMF and LARPF.